kickstarter/android-oss/builds.md

 # Releasing

-There's a command-line tool in this repository named Origami.
-Run `bin/origami --help` to get started, more documentation on this to come.
+There's a command-line tool in this repository named Milkrun.
+Run `bin/milkrun --help` to get started, more documentation on this to come.